affanzukic/3d-model-nextjs/README.md

 ## Prerequisites

 - Node.js **>= 20** (see `.nvmrc`) and PNPM **>= 9**.
-- Optional for now: a Firebase project with Firestore enabled so credentials are ready:
+- A Firebase project with Firestore enabled so credentials are ready:

 ```
 NEXT_PUBLIC_FIREBASE_API_KEY=""